A savory Dutch baby that tastes like quiche but is much easier to make. Enjoy.

 3. Add butter to a cast iron skillet, and place in the oven to melt.
 You want the skillet to be really hot.

 4. Once melted, remove skillet from oven, and swirl melted butter around, so it distributes evenly among the skillet.

 5. Pour the batter into the hot preheated skillet, making sure it evenly coats it, and sprinkle thinly sliced scallions and chopped edamame over it.

 6. Bake until puffed in the middle and golden brown on the edges.

 7. Remove from oven (do not worry if it deflates it is supposed to do that), let cool, and set aside.

 For the dipping sauce:

-1. In a small bowl, combine soy sauce, Worcestershire sauce, sesame oil, minced garlic, rice vinegar, brown sugar, tomato paste, ground ginger, and sesame seeds.
+1. In a small bowl, combine soy sauce, sesame oil, grated garlic, rice vinegar, brown sugar, sweet chili sauce, ground ginger, and sesame seeds.